ksomil2562/grade-calculator-git/README.md

 # Grade Calculator (Git Merge Conflict Demo)

-This is a simple Python grade calculator used to demonstrate branching, merging, and resolving intentional merge conflicts in Git.
+This project is a Python grade calculator used to practice basic Git workflows like branching, committing, merging, and resolving merge conflicts.